phillipedwards/aws-rds-py-integration-tests/README.md

 # WordPress Site in AWS Fargate with RDS DB Backend

 This example serves a WordPress site in AWS ECS Fargate using an RDS MySQL Backend.
+Included is an integration test example using Pulumi's Automation API.

 It leverages the following Pulumi concepts/constructs:

 - [Component Resources](https://www.pulumi.com/docs/intro/concepts/programming-model/#components): Allows one to create custom resources that encapsulate one's best practices.
 In this example, component resource is used to define a "VPC" custom resource, a "Backend" custom resource that sets up the RDS DB, and a "Frontend" resource that sets up the ECS cluster and load balancer and tasks.
 - [Other Providers](https://www.pulumi.com/docs/reference/pkg/): Beyond the providers for the various clouds and Kubernetes, etc, Pulumi allows one to create and manage non-cloud resources.
 In this case, the program uses the Random provider to create a random password if necessary.
+- [Automation API](https://www.pulumi.com/docs/guides/automation-api/): Allows programmatic interaction with Pulumi programs without running the Pulumi CLI.
+In this case, we can run `pulumi up` on a stack, validate physical resources pass user defined tests, and destroy the resources using `pulumi destroy` once we are complete.

 This sample uses the following AWS products (and related Pulumi providers):